Dhruvsr/dhruvnotes/src/site/notes/English/Unit 2 - Who's My Leader/Analysis of Gettysburg Address - Abraham Lincoln.md

 > [!QUOTE] 3.
 > We are met on a great battlefield of that war.
 We have come to dedicate a portion of that field, as a final resting place for those who here gave their lives that that nation might live.
 It is altogether fitting and proper that we should do this.
 - Lincoln is recognizing the fallen soldiers (this speech takes place after the Gettysburg address)
-- Use of emotive language "gave their lives so that the nation might live" to create contrast
+- Use of emotive language "gave their livfes so that the nation might live" to create contrast
-- Use of "we" → inclusive language
+- Use of "we" → inclusive language, as well as [[English/Unit 2 - Who's My Leader/Ethos, Pathos, Logos Recap (27-09-2022)#Ethos|Ethos]]
 - Use of consonance: "field", "final", "fitting"
 > [!QUOTE] 4.
 > But, in a larger sense, we can not dedicate, we can not consecrate, we can not hallow this ground.